 It is much harder now for families to seek face to face help with supporting their children.
 The national cuts in funding to Local Authorities have meant that the threshold for engagement with services that support families has risen dramatically.
-We have two Family Support Workers (FSW) working at the school who can help with early intervention, give good advice or sometimes just be a friendly, non-judgemental listener who is happy to sit and chat with a cup of tea.
+We have a very experienced Family Support Worker (FSW) working at the school who can help with early intervention, give good advice or sometimes just be a friendly, non-judgemental listener who is happy to sit and chat with a cup of tea.
 We are investing in supporting and training for this role.

-Although there is not necessarily any link between the families who link to a FSW and SEN, the FSW's are knowledgeable about SEN and sympathetic to the additional stresses on a family when a child has additional or special needs.
-They receive regular training to make sure that they are fully up-to-date on how to contact support services and the services that maybe appropriate and available.
+Although there is not necessarily any link between the families who link to a FSW and SEN, the FSW are knowledgeable about SEN and sympathetic to the additional stresses on a family when a child has additional or special needs.
+They receive regular training to make sure that they are fully up-to-date on how to contact support services and the services that may be appropriate and available.

-Please contact your child's class teacher or reception to make an appointment to talk to our FSW's, Mrs Goodall or Mrs Fairhead-Andrews
+Please contact your child's class teacher or reception to make an appointment to talk to our FSW, Mrs Goodall.

-SEN administration
+SEN ADMINISTRATION